stolostron/search-v2-api/README.md

 * `search_db_connection_success_total` - The total number of DB connection that has succeeded

-To view these metrics, with the search api pod running, run the following command:
+To view these metrics, with the search api pod and database running, run the following command:

 `curl https://localhost:4010/metrics -k | grep search_`